xyproto/sealion/README.md

 * Add the following to your `~/.config/fish/config.fish`:

 ```
+# Prompt Messages
+function on
+  function pmsg --on-event fish_prompt
+    /usr/bin/pmsg
+  end
+  function off
+    functions -e pmsg
+  end
+end
+# Enable prompt messages if on the right host and not over ssh
+if [ (hostname) = "work_pc" ]; and not count $SSH_TTY > /dev/null; on; end
 ```

 * Change `work_pc` to whatever the hostname of your work pc is.